NicholasTanz/ece461_team20_phase2/README.md

   and make calls on these repostiories in order to print out a netscore.
 These calculations are dont in metrics.ts
   - The test function should run a series of tests on the code by inputing sample URLs to check the total coverage that this project has.
+  - The command "npx mocha dist/test.js" runs a more detailed test breakdown, including all failed tests and what exactly failed.